A Dedicated Hypothalamic Oxytocin Circuit Controls Aversive Social Learning

 - Instructions

-- Fiber photometry recording data, behavior annotations, tracking and raw representative histology images, and Matlab codes used in this study can be downloaded from Zenodo.
-Illustrations of the coronal brain sections and extended data were adapted from the Allen Brain Atlas.
+- Fiber photometry recording data, behavior annotations, tracking, and raw representative histology images, including MATLAB codes used in this study can be downloaded from Zenodo.
+Illustrations of the coronal brain sections were based on the Allen Mouse Brain Atlas.

 - Grant Support